bokeh/bokeh/sphinx/source/docs/user_guide/tools.rst

 renderer.

 It is also often useful to limit the number of elements that can be drawn.
-Using the ``num_objects`` property we can set such a limit, ensuring that when it is reached the least recently drawn point is removed and replaced with a new one.
+Using the ``num_objects`` property we can ensure that once the limit has been reached the oldest point will be popped off the queue to make space for the new point being added.

 .. raw:: html